|

 The system is meant to streamline a process Azzam said has been a mix of phone calls, e-mails and letters.
 He still gets occasional inquiries by phone and through his personal e-mail, but Azzam said he hopes advertising and time will bring everything together through the Web site.

-“We’re trying to redirect people to Ask CAFIO,” he said.
+Were trying to redirect people to Ask CAFIO, he said.

-Users’ questions often are driven by the news of the day.
+Users questions often are driven by the news of the day.
 A current hot topic, largely due to current events, is the process by which packing plants price beef.
 Another common inquiry is whether concentrated production in the food industry hurts consumers.
+Azzam responds to the questions based on academic research or forwards them to other experts.
+He said it generally takes five minutes to an hour to receive an answer.

 The Nebraska Rural Initiative funded development of the interactive system.